Dieterbe/dieterblog/content/posts/open-source-undefined-part-1-the-alternative-origin-story.md

 > OSI was never relevant as an organization and hijacked a movement that was well underway without them.

-(source: a harsh but astute [slashdot comment](https://news.slashdot.org/comments.pl?sid=11985077&cid=56437741))
+(source: a harsh but astute [Slashdot comment](https://news.slashdot.org/comments.pl?sid=11985077&cid=56437741))

 We have plentiful evidence that "Open Source" was used for at least a decade prior to OSI existing, in the industry, in the community, and possibly in government.
-You saw it at tradeshows, in various newsgroups around Linux and Windows programming, and on national TV in the United States.
+You saw it at trade shows, in various newsgroups around Linux and Windows programming, and on national TV in the United States.
 The word was often uttered without any further explanation, implying it was a known term.
 For a movement that happened largely offline in the eighties and nineties, it seems likely there were many more examples that we can't access today.

 "Who was first?" is interesting, but more relevant is "what did it mean?".
 Many of these uses were fairly informal and/or didn't consider re-distribution.
 We saw these meanings: